Slack for Startups: Editor's Take

 Slack Alternatives Worth Considering

-If Slack is not the right fit, here are alternatives — each with their own startup deals:
+If Slack is not the right fit, here are alternatives, each with their own startup deals:

 Slack Review FAQ

-Is Slack worth it in April 2026?
+Is Slack worth it in May 2026?

-Slack earns its place in the productivity space with a balanced feature set and active development.
+Slack earns its place in the operations & productivity space with a balanced feature set and active development.
 What makes Slack interesting for early-stage startups is the 25% off first year discount available through SaaSOffers.
 It is not the only option, but it is a defensible one for teams that fit the profile.

 What are the main pros of Slack?